allapps2/shortcuts/README.md

 ## for contributors

-clone the repository and create `sc` alias that points to index.php instead of short.phar:
+Clone the repository and create `sc` alias that points to index.php instead of short.phar:

 `sudo php </path/to/clone>/app/index.php install-global`

-This way `sc` will run your development version instead of the distributed one to let you test your changes.
+This way `sc` will run your development version to let you test your changes.

 ### recompile short.phar